ieiei/ianvei/rust-for-rustaceans/9 UNSAFE CODE.md

 This interaction is subtle and easy to miss, but it arises only when you use the unstable #[may_dangle] attribute.
 Hopefully this subsection will serve as a warning so that when you see unsafe impl Drop in the wild in the future, you’ll know to look for a PhantomData<T> as well!

-*Another consideration for unsafe code concerning* *Drop* *is to make sure that you have a* *Type* *that lets* *T* *continue to live after* *self* *is dropped.
+**N O T E** *Another consideration for unsafe code concerning* *Drop* *is to make sure that you have a* *Type* *that lets* *T* *continue to live after* *self* *is dropped.
 For example, if you’re implementing delayed garbage collection, you need to also add* *T: 'static**.
 Otherwise, if* *T = WriteOnDrop<&mut U>**, the later access or drop of* *T* *could trigger undefined behavior!*

-**Coping with Fear**
+### Coping with Fear

 With this chapter mostly behind you, you may now be more afraid of unsafe code than you were before you started.
 While that is understandable, it’s important to stress that it’s not only *possible* to write safe unsafe code, but most of the time it’s not even that difficult.
 The key is to make sure that you handle unsafe code with care; that’s half the struggle.
 And be really sure that there isn’t a safe implementation you can use instead before resorting to unsafe.

 In the remainder of this chapter, we’ll look at some techniques and tools that can help you be more confident in the correctness of your unsafe code when there’s no way around it.

-**Manage Unsafe Boundaries**
+***Manage Unsafe Boundaries***

 It’s tempting to reason about unsafety *locally*; that is, to consider whether the code in the unsafe block you just wrote is safe without thinking too much about its interaction with the rest of the codebase.
 Unfortunately, that kind of local reasoning often comes back to bite you.
 A good example of this is the Unpin trait—you may write some code for your type that uses Pin::new_unchecked to produce a pinned reference to a field of the type, and that code may be entirely safe when you write it.
 But then at some later point in time, you (or someone else) might add a safe implementation of Unpin for said type, and suddenly the unsafe code is no longer safe, even though it’s nowhere near the new impl!

 Safety is a property that can be checked only at the privacy boundary of all code that relates to the unsafe block. *Privacy boundary* here isn’t so much a formal term as an attempt at describing “any part of your code that can fiddle with the unsafe bits.”
 For example, if you declare a public type Foo in a module bar that is marked pub or pub(crate), then any other code in the same crate can implement methods on and traits for Foo.
 So, if the safety of your unsafe code depends on Foo not implementing particular traits or methods with particular signatures, you need to remember to recheck the safety of that unsafe block any time you add an impl for Foo.
 If, on the other hand, Foo is not visible to the entire crate, then a much smaller set of scopes is able to add problematic implementations, and thus, the risk of accidentally adding an implementation that breaks the safety invariants goes down accordingly.
 If Foo is private, then only the current module and any submodules can add such implementations.

 The same rule applies to access to fields: if the safety of an unsafe block depends on certain invariants over a type’s fields, then any code that can touch those fields (including safe code) falls within the privacy boundary of the unsafe block.
-Here, too, minimizing the privacy boundary is the

-best approach—code that cannot get to the fields cannot mess up your invariants!
+Here, too, minimizing the privacy boundary is the best approach—code that cannot get to the fields cannot mess up your invariants!

 Because unsafe code often requires this wide-reaching reasoning, it’s best practice to encapsulate the unsafety in your code as best you can.
-Provide the unsafety in the form of a single module, and strive to give that
+Provide the unsafety in the form of a single module, and strive to give that module an interface that is entirely safe.

-Unsafe Code **163**

-**164** Chapter 9

-module an interface that is entirely safe.
 That way you only need to audit the internals of that module for your invariants.
 Or better yet, stick the unsafe bits in their own crate so that you can’t leave any holes open by accident!

 It’s not always possible to fully encapsulate complex unsafe interactions to a single, safe interface, however.
 When that’s the case, try to narrow down the parts of the public interface that have to be unsafe so that you have only a very small number of them, give them names that clearly communicate that care is needed, and then document them rigorously.

 It is sometimes tempting to remove the unsafe marker on internal APIs so that you don’t have to stick unsafe {} throughout your code.
 After all, inside your code you know never to invoke frobnify if you’ve previously called bazzify, right?
 Removing the unsafe annotation can lead to cleaner code but is usually a bad decision in the long run.
 A year from now, when your codebase has grown, you’ve paged out some of the safety invariants, and you “just want to hack together this one feature real quick,” chances are that you’ll inadvertently violate one of those invariants.
 And since you don’t have to type unsafe, you won’t even think to check.
 Plus, even if you never make mistakes, what about other contributors to your code?
 Ultimately, cleaner code is not a good enough argument to remove the intentionally noisy unsafe marker.

-**Read and Write Documentation**
+***Read and Write Documentation***

 It goes without saying that if you write an unsafe function, you must document the conditions under which that function is safe to call.
 Here, both clarity and completeness are important.
 Don’t leave any invariants out, even if you’ve already written them somewhere else.
 If you have a type or module that requires certain global invariants—invariants that must always hold for all uses of the type—then remind the reader that they must also uphold the global invariants in every unsafe function’s documentation too.
 Developers often read documentation in an ad hoc, on-demand manner, so you can assume they have probably not read your carefully written module-level documentation and need to be given a nudge to do so.